MateVaradi/OscarPrediction/README.md

 ### Files in the directory

-data: Contains the data used for the project `example.ipynb`: Contains an example prediction run for the 2021 season `new_season_data_scrape.py` Scrapes IMDB and Rotten Tomatoes to get data for the nominees of a new season `predictor_selection.csv` Is a reference table which can be used to select the variables to include in the models.
+data: Contains the data used for the project `example.ipynb`: Contains an example run to create predictions for the 2021 season `new_season_data_scrape.py` Scrapes IMDB and Rotten Tomatoes to get data for the nominees of a new season `predictor_selection.csv` Is a reference table which can be used to select the variables to include in the models.
 `models.py` Contains all the functionality related to the machine learning models used in this project